 For more information about volunteer opportunities throughout Baltimore County, call 410-887-2715 or email email@example.com today.

 Volunteer Opportunities Sponsored by the Baltimore County Government

 - Home Team - Help for homebound seniors.

-- RSVP - Retired and Seniors Volunteer Program.
+- RSVP - Retired and Senior Volunteer Program.

 - Long Term Care Ombudsman - Advocate for assisted living and nursing home residents.